 Flame ionization detection (FID)

-TVOC monitors based on the principle of FID works similarly to the PID-based TVOC monitors.
+TVOC monitors based on the principle of FID work similarly to the PID-based TVOC monitors.
 Hence, FID uses a hydrogen flame to ionize all the hydrocarbons present in the sample air.
 As a result, the ions produced are proportional to the TVOC concentration in the sample air which is detected by the detector.

 When a metal oxide semiconductor-based hydrogen sulfide monitor is exposed to an air sample, the VOC molecules react on the metal oxide surface of the sensor and dissociate into charged ions that alter the resistance of the film.
 Further, this interaction is measured as a signal and is converted to the gas concentration.
 However, the energy consumption of such VOC monitors is higher when compared to others.